PeterLuschny/tablInspector/README.md

         print(row, 'sum:', sum(row))
 ```

+### ... or add your own table:

+Go to the file "Template.py".
+It describes how you can add your own Table class to the library in three simple steps.

 # The methods

 Currently, 116 triangles are included in this library implementing the class `Table` that provides the following methods: